-Adopt a definition of bullying that is agreed across the school and accepted across the local community, having taken firmly into account national guidelines and advice from the Diana award for anti-bullying.
+Adopt a definition of bullying that is agreed across the school and accepted across the local community, having taken firmly into account national guidelines and advice from the Anti-Bullying Alliance.
+Ref to Diana award removed, specific number of ambassadors removed.

-- Ensure Sale High has a minimum of 40 trained student Anti-Bullying ambassadors across all year groups each academic year - Have a consistent approach to any bullying incidents that occur. - Raise awareness of bullying and promote positive relationships based on mutual respect. - Seek to involve all stakeholders in the implementation and monitoring of this policy. - Promote positive action to prevent bullying through our SMSC and super learning day programmes, other subjects and additional curriculum. - Provide support for all members of the school community that may be involved in dealing with an incident of bullying. - Provide appropriate training for both staff and students to support the implementation of the policy across the school. - Ensure fair treatment for all, regardless of age, culture, disability, gender, religion or sexuality, and encourage understanding and tolerance of different social, religious and cultural backgrounds; we are one community united.
+- Have a consistent approach to any bullying incidents that occur. - Raise awareness of bullying and promote positive relationships based on mutual respect. - Seek to involve all stakeholders in the implementation and monitoring of this policy.

+• Promote positive action to prevent bullying through our SMSC and PSHE programmes, other subjects and additional curriculum.

+• Provide support for all members of the school community that may be involved in dealing with an incident of bullying.

+• Provide appropriate training for both staff and students to support the implementation of the policy across the school.

+• Ensure fair treatment for all, regardless of age, culture, disability, gender, religion or sexuality, and encourage understanding and tolerance of different social, religious and cultural backgrounds; we are one community united.

-Definition of bullying
+Definition of bullying - from the Anti-Bullying Alliance

-'A PERSISTENT, deliberate attempt to hurt or humiliate someone' There may sometimes be misunderstanding about the meaning of the term 'bullying,' but the above definition takes firmly into account national guidelines and thus advice given to all schools.
+The repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
+Bullying can be physical, verbal or psychological.
+It can happen face-to-face or online.

 One-off incidents do not usually fall within the definition of 'bullying' per se.
 However, of course, these must be taken and be seen to be taken seriously and acted upon.